Acquire, provision, & manage Azure reserved VM instances (RI) + server subscriptions for customers

 - Azure Pricing Calculator

 - CSP Price lists: The Microsoft Azure Reserved Instances and Software Subscriptions price lists are both located on the Partner Center Pricing & Offers page.

-- August SQL DB Reserved Capacity & Instance Size Flexibility - Licensing Webinar
+- SQL DB Reserved Capacity & Instance Size Flexibility (August 2018)

 - Modern Commerce Operations Guide (updated): A comprehensive guide covering key policy and operational aspects such as agreements, ordering through Partner Center, invoice, price list details, incentives, reconciliation file, API/SDK, Sandbox, and Azure Partner Shared Services.